junga-com/bg-atom-tree-view-toolbar/README.md

 ## Adding Additional Buttons

 A service is exposed so that you can control the toolbar and add/remove buttons.
-The service is available not only via the Atom service hub controlled by package.json but also via the bgPlugin registry (See [bg-atom-utils](https://github.com/junga-com/bg-atom-utils) npm package).
+The service is available not only via the Atom service hub controlled by package.json but also via the bg.BGAtomPlugin.get('bg-atom-tree-view-toolbar').view... global entrypoint accessible in the console or init.js (See [bg-atom-utils](https://github.com/junga-com/bg-atom-utils) npm package).
 That allows easily using the service in the init.js file so that you can customize your personal editor without the overhead of making and maintaining an atom package.

 The examples below illustrate a trivial button that alerts a message when clicked.
 To see examples of more functional buttons, look and the [lib/treeViewButtons.js](./lib/treeViewButtons.js) to see how the builtin buttons are created using the BGDOM component library.